-Ever wonder why as rational and as educated many of us are, we still seem to play the silliest irrational games - avoiding, denying, rationalizing, spinning?
+Ever wonder why as rational and educated many of us are, we still seem to play the silliest irrational games - avoiding, denying, rationalizing, spinning?
 Sometimes it all looks so screwy but many of these are attempts to protect ourselves.

 Often, as a defense mechanism, we hide behind masks that, in many cases, have been carefully crafted to be “socially acceptable and impressive”.
 There is wisdom in healthy boundaries, those protection strategies that help us to act wisely in situations that may be dangerous and harmful.
-The rub is many of these defence mechanisms indiscriminately keep all people out - even God.
+The rub is many of these defense mechanisms indiscriminately keep all people out - even God.
 These masks have a serious downside - isolation.
-While we may be somewhat successful managing the risk of life, we often manage the life out of living - they often inhibit our ability to really get to know ourselves and others, and others ability to get to really know us.
+While we may be somewhat successful managing the risk of life, we often manage the life out of living - they often inhibit our ability to really get to know ourselves and others, and others' ability to get to really know us.

-These defense mechanisms inhibit the exploration our own lives, recognizing our strengths, addressing areas of weakness and discovering our unique personality - all of which contribute to a rich and full life.
+These defense mechanisms inhibit the exploration of our own lives, recognizing our strengths, addressing areas of weakness and discovering our unique personality - all of which contribute to a rich and full life.
 Please understand me on this point; God loves you perfectly - through and through - however, our ability to experience this love, and its ability to transform us is inhibited when we relate to God from behind masks.
 God deals with truth, and we can experience that love more profoundly in those places where we are authentic.
 To this end, here are a few common masks or defense mechanism that many of us employ in one form or another.

 The Victim Mentality